nityanbhorde/Battleship/README.md

 "# Battleship"

-Board clas- maintains the data structure that holds each player's board.
+Board class- maintains the data structure that holds each player's board.